MuhammadUmerKhan/AgriScan-AI-Driven-Plant-Disease-Classifier/README.md

         - Flipping 🖁
 5. **Model Architecture**:
    - Built a CNN from scratch with layers optimized for image classification.
-   - Using Transfer Learning train model on labeled datasets to recognize diseases like early blight, late blight, tomato mosaic virus, and bacterial spot.
+   - Used **Transfer Learning** with pre-trained models like DenseNet for improved accuracy in recognizing diseases like early blight, late blight, bacterial spot, and more.
 6. **Deployment**:
    - Integrated the trained model into a **[Streamlit](https://plant-leaf-desease-classification.streamlit.app/)** app for user-friendly interactions.